-A survey of Russian history from Ivan the Terrible (1547-84) to the present, with special attention to culture and politics.
-The course focuses on the development of Russia and its political, social, cultural, and intellectual effects; the rise and fall of the Russian Empire; the rise and fall of the Soviet Union; and the development of current political and cultural conflicts in Russia and the other CIS countries.
+A survey of Russian history from 1869 to the present, with special attention to culture and politics.
+The course focuses on the development of modern Russia and its political, social, cultural, and intellectual effects; the fall of the Russian Empire; the fall of the Soviet Union; and the development of current political and cultural conflicts in Russia specifically and Eurasia generally.
 Prerequisite: HIST 2023.